-Skip past the ground-floor sushi bar to reach the basement dining room at Kurumaya, a compact, unadorned space offering the choice of traditional (shoes off) or more conventional western seating.
-The attraction is ‘incredibly cheap’ helpings of ‘proper’ Japanese food, including a broad range of sushi from yellowtail nigiri to toro (tuna belly) sashimi & temaki hand rolls: opt for a chef’s selection (£29.50/£34.50) if indecision gets the better of you.
-Hot dishes run from deliciously light tempura & robata grills with teriyaki sauce to donburi rice bowls with miso soup – perhaps tender, thinly sliced beef or melt-in-the-mouth freshwater eel with a potent umami kick.
-Beers include malty Yebisu from Sapporo, otherwise saké & shochu show up alongside the short, sharp wine list.
-Service is pleasant, if not always super-quick.
+The main attraction at Kurumaya is keenly priced sushi, so pitch up at the ground-floor bar for a quick fix from the short kaiten menu or venture down to the basement dining room – a compact, unadorned space offering the choice of traditional tatami (shoes off) or more conventional western seating.
+A broad range of raw fish ranges from top nigiri (toro tuna, sea urchin, tako octopus) to sashimi and temaki hand rolls: opt for a chef’s selection if indecision gets the better of you.
+Hot dishes run from deliciously light tempura, teppanyaki and robata grills with teriyaki sauce to donburi rice bowls – perhaps thinly sliced beef or succulent eel with a potent umami kick.
+Beers include Asahi, Kirin and Sapporo; otherwise, saké, umeshu (plum wine) and shochu are additions to the short wine list.
+Pleasant service runs at a stately pace.

 Travel to Kurumaya in style with London's leading minicab firm Addison Lee.Get a quote »